 Benjamin Heydon, Landscape Consultant

-Benjamin Heydon is a Landscape Consultant to the Municipality of Abu Dhabi City and has worked in the specialist field of landscape architecture for over 15-years as a project manager, designer, planner and advisory roles.
+Benjamin Heydon is a Director of Mawarid Investment Holdings and has worked in the specialist fields of Landscape Planning and Architecture for over 17-years as; programme and project management, designer, planning and advisory roles.

-His experience has been generated through extensive exposure to unique environments which has seen him work in Canada, Middle East, Australia and Africa, for both public and private sector clients.
+His experience has been generated through extensive exposure to unique environments which has seen him work throughout the Middle East, Australia, Canada and Africa, for both public and private sector clients.
 He has worked on a variety of projects from strategic frameworks, technical documentation, place-making development and landscape design.

 Kristin Lee, Chair and Associate Professor of Interior Design